 Learn how to draw a great looking Great White Shark with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Great White Shark.
+By following the simple steps, you too can easily draw a perfect Great White Shark.

 The great white shark, also known as the white shark or white pointer, is the largest extant species of mackerel shark.
 This animal can grow to a length of 20 feet (6.1 meters) and weigh up to 5,000 pounds (2,268 kg).
 They may live 70 years or more in the wild.